Solar panels work by producing energy from the cheapest and most abundant energy source available to our planet – the sun.

 Clouds can also affect how well your panels are working.
 If there are only a few small clouds in the sky, they usually won’t affect the solar panels’ efficiency and may even boost their efficiency by diffusing the sunlight.
 Your solar panels will only produce 10 – 25% of their expected output on dark, heavy overcast days.

 Temperature can also affect the performance of your solar power system.
-Solar cells typically work better in cooler weather conditions – as long as the sky is clear.
+Solar PV system typically works better in cooler weather conditions – as long as the sky is clear.
 Winter months usually produce less solar power generation because of shorter daylight hours.

 Solar energy produces less during hotter weather conditions because of the “Temperature Coefficient.”